 All insurance billing is the facility's responsibility.
 Because a FEES evaluation is a therapy service performed by a therapist under the roof of your facility, consolidated billing rules apply.

-The FEES is a swallowing evaluation performed by a therapist in your facility.
+FEES is a swallowing evaluation performed by a therapist in your facility.
 Accordingly, the facility is the billing provider for any insurance reimbursement — not BDD.

-Under some insurance plans, the facility may capture reimbursement for a portion of the FEES cost.
-The 2025 Medicare Physician Fee Schedule averages $205 reimbursement for CPT 92612 in New England.
+Under some insurance plans, the facility may capture reimbursement for a portion of the FEES cost (e.g. Medicare B, MCO/HMO — may require prior authorization).

 Have questions about FEES evaluations or partnering with Bayside Dysphagia Diagnostics?
 We've answered the most common ones below.